TheWizardsCode/RogueWave/Assets/_Dev/documentation/Recipes.md

 The following steps are unique to the creation of a weapon recipe:

 1. If the weapon requires ammo then place the recipe for its creation in the `Ammo Recipe` field.
 Whenever a player is given a weapon recipe they will also recieve this recipe
-2. Set the inventory slot that this weapon should be placed into (from 1 to 10).
-Note that if the player has two weapons in the same slot one will be dropped.